-- Carry out forwarding operations in line with approved safety procedures with particular emphasis on hazard identification, risk assessment and the role of the machine operator in the implementation of such policies. - Have a thorough understanding of legislation, codes of practice and standard operating procedures relating to timber harvesting and related activities. - Interpret a harvest plan and associated documents. - Monitor quality of work on harvesting sites in line with best silvacultural, environmental and economic practices and record findings as appropriate. - Operate the forwarder in an efficient and workmanlike manner in thinnings and clearfell sites. - Maintain the base unit and associated equipment to the required standard as outlined in the machine operators manual. - competent in all aspects of a modern forwarder computer systems.
+- carry out harvesting operations in line with approved safety procedures with particular emphases on hazard identification, risk assessment and the role of the machine operator in the implementation of such policy - have a thorough understanding of legislation, codes of practice, standard operating procedures relating to timber harvesting and related activities. interpret a harvest plan and associated documents. - interpret a harvest plan and associated - monitor quality of work on harvesting sites in line with best silvicultural, environmental and economic practices and record finding as appropriate. - operate the harvester in an efficient and workmanlike manner in thinnings and clearfell sites.

-1 Coillte is a commercial company operating in forestry, land based businesses, renewable energy and panel products.
+&lt;sup>1 Coillte is a commercial company operating in forestry, land based businesses, renewable energy and panel products.
 The company employs approx 1,200 people and was established in 1988.
 It owns over 445,000 hectares of land, about 7% of the land cover of Ireland.
 It is also involved in training, research engineering and forest nurseries.

-2 Coillte is a commercial company operating in forestry, land based businesses, renewable energy and panel products.
+&lt;sup>2 Coillte is a commercial company operating in forestry, land based businesses, renewable energy and panel products.
 The company employs approx 1,200 people and was established in 1988.
 It owns over 445,000 hectares of land, about 7% of the land cover of Ireland.
 It is also involved in training, research engineering and forest nurseries.

-NPTC (www.nptc.org.uk)
+&lt;sup>3 NPTC (www.nptc.org.uk)

-4 As the national awarding body for further education and training in Ireland, the Further Education and Training Awards Council (FETAC) gives people the opportunity to gain recognition for learning in education or training centres, in the work place and in the community.
+&lt;sup>4 As the national awarding body for further education and training in Ireland, the Further Education and Training Awards Council (FETAC) gives people the opportunity to gain recognition for learning in education or training centres, in the work place and in the community.